Chevy GMC Vortec MAX Engine

 With respect to the standard Vortec 6000, the LQ9 MAX version produced 20-45hp and 10-20tq more than the standard LQ4 engine version.
 The new L76 MAX version released in Gen II Silverado and Sierra’s had increases of 6hp and actually a decrease of 10tq compared to the LY6 engine version.

-The Vortec MAX engines had higher compression ratios of 10:1 and included flat-top pistons for increase power output.
+The MAX engines had higher compression ratios of 10:1 and included flat-top pistons for increase power output.
 The gear ratios were also altered to improve towing capacity, with a towing capacity of 10,800 pounds.
 While suspension and brake packages we’re available to most models, all MAX engine vehicles had thicker front sway bars, four wheel disc brakes, a heavier duty transmission, and a larger 9.5″ rear end.

-What Silverado and Sierra models have the MAX engine version?
+What models have the MAX engine version?

 The Vortec MAX was a premium package that was available on high-end trims for both the Silverado and Sierra.
 While all MAX models have the upgraded performance suspension, this suspension upgrade could be ordered standalone without the MAX engine.
 Because it was an add-on package, there isn’t really any way to say “if you have this feature, then you have the MAX engine.